-Binding of the Graduate Thesis
+Binding of the Doctoral Thesis

 Article 7.
-The binding costs for graduate theses to be stored in the University Library shall be, for the course graduates, paid by the relevant research and education field, and for the candidates submitting a graduate thesis, paid by the candidate.
+The binding costs for Doctoral thesis to be stored in the University Library shall be, for the course graduates, paid by the relevant research and education field, and for the candidates submitting a Doctoral thesis, paid by the candidate.